vvaidy/Qo-DL/README.md

 ### 28th Jan 19 - Release 3a ###
 - Handled the below.
 This happens when you try to download tracks using a free account.
 You can't.
 ```
-TypeError: 'NoneType' object is not subsciptable Failed to execute script Qobuz-DL
+TypeError: 'NoneType' object is not subsciptable
 ```
 ### 29th Jan 19 - Release 3b ###
 - Download from list or URLs - put your urls inside a text file named "list.txt" in the current working dir (one per line), then load up Qobuz-DL and input "list" into the console.